• Recipes

 • Overnight oats

-While I love the peach-forward and slightly warm flavors from cinnamon in the recipe here, there are a few different avenues you could take when making peach compote for other flavor add-ins!
-Below are a few thoughts:
+While I love the way this recipe is as-is, there are a few different roads you could go down when making peach compote to mix up the flavor combinations!
+Below are some ideas of add-ins:

 • Balsamic vinegar